sanjay900/VIIPER/README.md

 ### How is VIIPER different from other controller emulators?

-VIIPER uses USBIP to handle the USB protocol layer, so device emulation happens in  userspace code instead of kernel drivers.
+Most controller emulators require custom kernel drivers for each device type.
-This means you install USBIP once (built into Linux, usbip-win2 for Windows), and VIIPER can emulate any device type without installing additional drivers.
+VIIPER uses USBIP to handle the USB protocol layer, allowing device emulation in userspace without kernel drivers.
-New device types can be added with pure Go code, no kernel programming required.
+This makes VIIPER portable, easier to extend, and simpler to bundle with applications.

 ### Can I add support for other device types?